Auction-Based Responsibility Allocation for Scalable Decentralized Safety Filters in Cooperative Multi-Agent Collision Avoidance: Neighborhood-Based Decentralized HOCBF Safety Filter Formulation

 This decentralized formulation allows each agent to evaluate and enforce its own safety constraints using only locally available information.
 The assumptions on \( \mathbf{a}_j \) ensure that safety can be maintained under both cooperative and communication-limited conditions.

-However, as the number of agents increases, the number of active pairwise constraints per agent grows, which increases computational complexity.
-In dense environments, this can lead to delayed real-time execution and, consequently, the loss of real-time guarantees.
-Moreover, with a growing number of agents, the likelihood that several constraints become active simultaneously increases, which can result in feasibility issues.
-In the following section, an auction-based decentralized method is introduced to address these challenges by reducing the number of active constraints while maintaining overall safety guarantees.
+However, as the number of agents increases, the number of active pairwise constraints per agent may grow, which can increase computational complexity.
+In dense environments, this can potentially lead to a loss of real-time guarantees.
+Moreover, with a growing number of agents, the likelihood of conflicting constraints increases, which can result in feasibility issues.
+In the following section, an auction-based decentralized method is introduced to address these challenges by reducing the number of active constraints for each agent, while maintaining overall safety guarantees.